plan-systems/design-docs/proof-of-correctness.md

 - Also inspired from IRC, each channel has its own permissions settings.
 Each channel designates an access control channel ("ACC") to be used as an oracle for channel permissions.
 An ACC is a special channel type that additionally conforms to a protocol designed to specify channel permissions.
 Like other channels, each ACC also designates a parent ACC, and so on, all the way up to **C**'s root-level ACC.
 - Member, channel, and community security and key distribution uses "epochs" to demarcate security events, in effect furnishing [permissions assurance](#permissions-assurance).
 - In a flow known as [channel entry validation](#channel-entry-validation), each community node ("**n<sub>i</sub>**") iteratively mutates its local replica ("**𝓡<sub>i</sub>**") by attempting to merge newly arriving entries from **𝓛<sub>C</sub>** into **𝓡<sub>i</sub>**.
 During validation, if **𝓡<sub>i</sub>** is not yet in a state to fully validate an incoming entry **e**, then **e** is said to be "deferred" for later processing.
-- This system, in effect, forms a secure and operational core outside **C**'s channel data space, comparible to how a traditional OS maintains internal pipelines and hierarchies of operations and permissions, designed to serve and protect user processes.
+- This system, in effect, forms a secure and operational core outside **C**'s channel data space, comparable to how a traditional OS maintains internal pipelines and hierarchies of operations and permissions, designed to serve and protect user processes.

 ---